-In fact – turning a part-time, hobby blog into an income-generating asset is fairly common with a bit of luck and some hard work.
+In fact – turning a part-time, hobby blog or website into an income-generating asset is fairly common with a bit of luck and some hard work.

 There are 33 total tips in this guide, but let’s start with the ten most popular (and predictable) site monetization tips.

 If you still don’t have a website but you wish to create one that you also plan to monetize, you can start by using this step-by-step guide on how to create your own website at the cheapest cost.

 10 Most Common Ways to Make Money with Your Website

 Making money from your website isn’t easy.
 These ten tips are probably your best bet to get started.

 1. Affiliate Marketing

 Affiliate marketing is one of the most popular (not to mention quickest) ways to make money from your website or blog.
 Statista predicts that in 2022, companies will spend approximately $8.2 billion on affiliate marketing.

 Start by finding a product you like and would recommend.
 Then on your website, you endorse the product and promote it to your website visitors and email subscribers.
 If the product or service resonates with these people, they’ll click on your affiliate link, purchasing the product (while you get a split of the sale price).

 The commission might be anywhere from 30% of the product or service price, up to as high as 70%.